 Presentation of Papers

-Dr. Ryan has presented twenty-five conference papers during her academic career to date.
+Dr. Ryan has presented twenty-six conference papers during her academic career to date.
 Her most recent include the following:

 The Externalisation of Spanish National Memory.
 Memory and Exile Research Group, University of Birmingham, March 2012.